alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content. ("content")

-Content PCASM would include, non-exclusively:

-1. The content is "Hello, world."

-2. The content starts with the word "Hello"

-3. The top bit of the first byte of the content in ASCII encoding, is zero

-4. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47

-5. The Salted-MD5 Hash of the content is : ...

 ### Size PCASM

 For block encryption of content, Size PCASM is the unpadded size of the content.